 NOTE 3-The 50 cycle freezing and thawing test is used as an alternative only when units do not conform to either Table 2 requirements for maximum water absorption and saturation coefficient, or to the requirements of the Strength and Absorption Alternate in 5.1.1.

-5.1.2.1 Class Exterior: Breakage and Weight Loss Requirement-No individual unit separates or disintegrates resulting in a weight loss greater than 0.5 % of its original dry weight.
+5.1.2.1 Class Exterior: Weight Loss Requirement-Not greater than 0.5 % loss in dry weight of any individual unit.